-2023-24 Quality, Currency, Availability of Textbooks and Other Instructional Materials
+2024-25 Quality, Currency, Availability of Textbooks and Other Instructional Materials

 Students enrolled in special day classrooms operated by The Fresno County Special Education Department have access to state-adopted and supplemental curriculum.
 All seventy-eight classrooms have sufficient instructional materials and textbooks aligned with the state academic and/or alternative achievement content standards.
 Students enrolled in the Targeted Intervention and Emotional Supports (TIES) program utilize core curriculum adopted by the host district.
-All students are provided opportunities to mainstream into general education to the fullest extent possible.
-At the high school level, all students enrolled in TIES participate in Cyber High, an online curriculum that allow students to earn credits toward high school graduation.
+All students are provided opportunities to be included into general education to the fullest extent possible.
+At the high school level, all students enrolled in TIES participate in Cyber High, an online curriculum that allows students to earn credits toward high school graduation.
 Students enrolled in the Deaf and Hard-of-Hearing program also utilize core curriculum adopted by the host district as well as supplemental materials specifically designed to assist students with hearing impairments.
-Students enrolled in the Collaborative Instruction Reinforcing Communication and Language Environment (CIRCLE) autism program utilize a combination of district-adopted core curriculum and supplemental materials.
+Students enrolled in the Preschool Intervention Program utilize curriculum aligned to the Preschool/Transition Kindergarten Learning Foundations.
+Collaborative Instruction Reinforcing Communication and Language Environment (CIRCLE) autism program utilize a combination of district-adopted core curriculum and supplemental materials.